nunq/shelltwitch/README.md

 * Paste the Client-ID into this script

 ## Notifications
-Simply call this script with "cron".
+Simply call this script with "`cron`".

 To check every three minutes, paste this into your crontab:
 ```